 When mandatory clearing was implemented, there were four calculation periods specified in Schedule 2 to the Clearing Rules, each with its corresponding prescribed day.
 The first calculation period ran from 1 September 2016 to 30 November 2016.
 The first prescribed day was 1 July 2017, seven months after 30 November 2016.
 This explains the 10-month gap between the commencement of the Clearing Rules and the first date a person may be required to clear a specified OTC derivative transaction.
-We have since added eight new calculation periods to Schedule 2 (with effect from 1 March 2019).
+Over time, we have since added new calculation periods to Schedule 2 to ensure that the Clearing Rules continue to operate effectively.